Last Updated on June 4, 2023

-COS itself is proud to share that it’s achieved 86% of its goal to use only sustainably sourced or recycled materials by 2021.
+As of 2022, 92% of the base fabrics in their collection have been sourced in a more sustainable manner, as indicated by their Material Environmental Benchmark.
 It uses some eco-friendly fabrics like organic cotton, recycled wool, and more.
 So far it has launched programs to source better cashmere through partnering with the Good Cashmere Standard, and better down for its recycled outerwear range.

 The brand also redesigned its packaging to incorporate more sustainable and recyclable materials.
 It also shared that it aims to make its packaging 100% recycled, reusable or compostable by 2025.

 READ MORE: 11 earth-friendly bikinis we love for summer